scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

 The 119 incidental captures of common dolphin occurred on 50 of the 2499 observed tows.
 All captures resulted in mortalities.
-Typically more than one dolphin was caught per capture event, with two or three dolphins frequently caught at the same time (Figure fig:mean-of-poisson).
+Typically more than one dolphin was caught per capture event, with two or three dolphins frequently caught at the same time (Figure 2).
 A maximum of nine individuals was caught in a single incident.
 There were 0.88 capture events per 100 tows, and an observed capture rate of 2.1 common dolphin per 100 tows across the entire study period.

-The spatial distribution of trawl effort in the large-vessel mackerel fishery extended along the North Island west coast, with a similar spatial extent in observer coverage (Figure fig:pel-trip-effort).
+The spatial distribution of trawl effort in the large-vessel mackerel fishery extended along the North Island west coast, with a similar spatial extent in observer coverage (Figure 1).
 Both fishing effort and observer coverage were similar in both sub-areas, and observed common dolphin captures occurred in shoreward zones of both sub-areas.
 Throughout the fishing year, trawl effort was relatively high in October, and showed a marked peak in